 Maintain Trust’s Fixed Asset Register and ensure capital additions are coded to appropriate nominals.
 Depreciate fixed assets according to the Finance Policy and enter depreciation onto accounting software

+Prepare and maintain monthly Fund Accounting reconciliations for year end Audit.

 Comply with all requests from the external auditors and facilitate all audit requirements

 Other Responsibilities

-Plan own personal and professional development

 Develop professional expertise to maintain an in-depth understanding of own specialisms to enable the development of new knowledge and understanding within each aspect of the responsibility